dthorburn/Genomic_Read_Processing/README.md

   1. Run FastQC to identify appropriate trimming paramaters.
   2. Clone this repository using `git clone` or download into the project working directory.
 I would recommend using a scratch directory such as the `ephemeral` Imperial HPC directory due to the generation of numerous sizeable files.
   3. Place all paired-end reads into a directory called `02_Raw_Reads`.
 The pipeline expects reads are gzipped paired-end fastqs with naming convention that can be detected with the regex `*_R{1,2}*q.gz`.
-  4. Update the `nextflow.config` file appropraitely.
+  4. Update the `Mapping.config` file appropraitely.
 The paramaters that are required to be updated are highlighted.
   5. Create the conda environments either through either option
 ```
 module load nextflow/20.10.0
-nextflow run Mapping.nf -c nextflow.config --profile imperial --init
+nextflow run Mapping.nf -c Mapping.config --profile imperial --init
 ```
   or
 ```